phoronix-test-suite/phoronix-test-suite/deploy/juju/trusty/pts/README.md

     juju add-unit -n10 pts      # Add 10 more nodes
     juju action do pts memory   # Exec the memory benchmark on all 11 pts nodes

+If you want to run custom benchmarks:

+    juju action do pts/0 smoke tests='pts/apache pts/nginx'

 # Check on actions

 `juju action status` allows you to see the current status of an action.
 The benchmark results will be available once the action status has changed to `completed`.